anoved/yj2pwsafe/README.md

 The command line syntax of `yj2pwsafe.tcl` is as follows:

-	yj2pwsafe.tcl DB_FILE PW_FILE [PW_FILE ...]
+	yj2pwsafe.tcl DB_FILE YJ_FILE [YJ_FILE ...]

 The first argument, `DB_FILE`, is the path to the Password Safe database.
-Each remaining argument (`PW_FILE ...`) is interpreted as the path to an exported password or serial number item file.
+Each remaining argument (`YJ_FILE ...`) is interpreted as the path to a password or serial number item exported from Yojimbo.
 The master password for the database is read from standard input; a prompt will appear if you run the script from a terminal.

 ## Yojimbo Password Item Export Format